AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/replace-all-in-file.png){align="left"}

 1. After the Replace all operation completes, a downloadable CSV report is generated, providing a snapshot of all replace actions performed.
 You can download the report to view detailed information on the replace operations, including the number of occurrences successfully replaced, along with details of each, as well as any failures and their corresponding reasons.
+The operation may fail for due to some specific reasons, such as file being locked by another user, validation errors caused by changes made to the file during the operation, or other similar issues.

     ![](images/snapshot-replace-all.png){align="left"}

 Only one replace all operation can be performed at a time in the whole system, and till the time operation is being performed you will view "Replace all in progress" status.
 You can also abort the replace all operation in between.
 If you abort the operation, you will receive a notification about it in your Inbox.
-The Replace all option can fail under some instances like, if the file is locked by some one else, and more.

 ![](images/replace-all-in-progress-source-mode.png){width="300" align="left"}